ICT to Vietnam

 Hardware and IT manufacturing

 Electronics and appliance specialist retailers dominate the distribution of consumer electronics.
 A low 30 per cent of mobile phones, are sold by network operators with the majority from retailers.
-Leading players rely heavily on promotions and are moving towards more internet based retailing.
-They have a strong presence in urban centres, where they are more popular than the alternatives (smaller stores or grocery retailers) due to their wide selection and the available advice from trained sales staff.
+Leading players, such as Nguyen Kim Trading JSC, Pico JSC and Mobile World JSC rely heavily on promotions and are moving towards more internet based retailing.
+They have a strong presence in urban centers, where they are more popular than the alternatives (smaller stores or grocery retailers) due to their wide selection and the available advice from trained sales staff.
 However, large specialised electronics retailers are nearly absent in rural areas.

 Software, Digital Content and IT services